Frequently Asked Questions

 In situations where pre-notifications are required, these need to be sent before the business is scheduled to be established.
 You can’t apply to register the company for at least 2 weeks after submitting the notification.
-For post-reports, you are required to submit them by the 15th of the month following the day the company establishment was registered.
+For post-reports, you are required to submit them by the 15th of the following month of the day when the company establishment was registered.
 See our page here for more details.

 Q7.
 In what situations would it be better to establish a LLC?

 Q8.
 What’s the difference between establishing a Subsidiary and opening a Branch office?

 A8.
-A subsidiary has rights as a legal person, while a branch or chain does not as it is just one part of the parent company located in the home country.
+A Subsidiary has rights as a legal person, while a Branch does not have as it is just a part of the home company located in the home country.
 Responsibilities and obligations arising from contracts do not apply to Branches because they become those of the home company in the home country.
 See our page here for more details.

 Q9.
 Can I get a Business Manager Visa without equity in the company?

 A9.
 Under the law you can incorporate companies with only 1 yen of equity, but in order to get a Business Manager Visa you need to have 5 million yen or more of equity invested in the company to satisfy the requirements for the new company to be stable and to have continuity.